mwvgroup/Photometric-Classification/docs/source/project_notes/classification_scheme.rst

 Classification Scheme
 =====================

-We here discuss the classification we wish to apply, which is originally presented in `González-Gaitán et al. 2014 <https://ui.adsabs.harvard.edu/abs/2014ApJ...795..142G/abstract>`_.
+We here discuss the classification originally presented in `González-Gaitán et al. 2014 <https://ui.adsabs.harvard.edu/abs/2014ApJ...795..142G/abstract>`_ (G14).

-.. important:: GG14 relies on the SiFTO light-curve fitter.
+.. important:: G14 relies on the SiFTO light-curve fitter.
 We here instead apply the `sncosmo`_ package.
 In their default setup, these two packages are very different, but we intentionally implement `sncosmo` in a way that mimmicks the SiFTO approach.
 See the :ref:`fitters` section for more details.